cesarhcq/abrobot/README.md

 - [x] Rosserial: [Package for Arduino - Real Robot](http://wiki.ros.org/rosserial).

-## Steps to create the GuntherBOT based on ROS and Gazebo Simulator
+## Steps to create the Abrobot based on ROS and Gazebo Simulator

 ### The first step

- To create the GuntherBOT is based on Package the contains a C++ parser for the Unified Robot Description Format (URDF), which is an XML format for representing a robot model.
+ To create the Abrobot is based on Package the contains a C++ parser for the Unified Robot Description Format (URDF), which is an XML format for representing a robot model.
 The code API of the parser has been through our review process and will remain backwards compatible in future releases.
 (See more in: [URDF](http://wiki.ros.org/urdf)).

 ### The robot model is based on Arlo Platform with Differential drive.

  All components were created in the XML file with joints, collisions, pose, inertia and visual.
-The script file can be found here: [GuntherBOT description](https://github.com/cesarhcq/abrobot/tree/cesar-working/abrobot_description).
-The files used in the GuntherBOT simulation are: [Robot Xacro](https://github.com/cesarhcq/abrobot/blob/cesar-working/abrobot_description/urdf/robot2.xacro) and [Robot Gazebo](https://github.com/cesarhcq/abrobot/blob/master/abrobot_description/urdf/robot2.gazebo).
+The script file can be found here: [Abrobot description](https://github.com/cesarhcq/abrobot/tree/cesar-working/abrobot_description).
+The files used in the Abrobot simulation are: [Robot Xacro](https://github.com/cesarhcq/abrobot/blob/cesar-working/abrobot_description/urdf/robot2.xacro) and [Robot Gazebo](https://github.com/cesarhcq/abrobot/blob/master/abrobot_description/urdf/robot2.gazebo).
 If you need more information about [Arlo Description Platform](https://github.com/chrisl8/ArloBot/tree/new-serial-interface/src/arlobot/arlobot_description), visit the [Arlo Bot](https://github.com/chrisl8/ArloBot).

  If you need to add more sensors in your Robot, follow this great tutorial provided by: [Gazebo Sensors](http://gazebosim.org/tutorials/?tut=add_laser).
 Please, do not forget to add the .dae or .stl extension of the sensors.